aurelien-genois/rock-paper-scissors/README.md

 <h2 align="center"><a  href="https://aurelien-genois.github.io/rock-paper-scissors/">Live Demo</a></h2>

 ## Description
-The [second Odin project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) for practice bacic JavaScript (variables, data-types, conditionals, functions,...).
+The [second Odin project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) is a rock-paper-scissors game for practice bacic JavaScript (variables, data-types, conditionals, functions,...).
 CSS is used to add some design and UX (joyfull color theme, one color for each player, green for the winner, yellow for neutral informations, dynamic animations on svg pictures) .

 ## Features